lucasichen/lucasichen/README.md

 Previous Software Developer Intern @ Exchange Solutions
 ----------------------------------------------

-I am a 3rd-year Software Engineering Student at McMaster University with interests in AI/ML and web development
+I am a 3rd-year Software Engineering Student at McMaster University with interests in software development and web development.

 * 🌍  I'm based in Toronto
 * 🖥️  See my portfolio at [MyPortfolio](http://lucasichen.netlify.app/)